Costa Maya, Cruise Port

 That question stayed with me.

-Forty minutes inland, on the way to Chacchoben, we saw a completely different reality.
+Forty minutes inland, on the way to Chacchoben, we saw an entirely different reality.
 Modest homes.
 Rural roads.
 A slower, quieter Mexico.

 Costa Maya does not pretend to represent the whole country.